Food allergies can lead to shaming and segregation at school. Empower older children to self-advocate for inclusion.

 The challenge for parents is learning when it’s time to begin letting go and allowing the older child to self-advocate for inclusion.
 It’s essential to empower the child to travel upon their allergy and/or asthma life’s road when the time is right.

 There are multiple school situations that can arise as “roadblocks” on the path to inclusion.
-These roadblocks create a plethora of feelings and emotions for students with allergies or asthma, which can detract from the learning environment and grow into a true academic distraction.
+These roadblocks create a plethora of feelings and emotions for kids dealing with food allergies at school or with asthma.
+These can detract from the learning environment and grow into true academic distractions.
 Roadblocks happen when a student feels that he or she is:

 - drawing unwanted attention